sejori/nestjs-graphql-sample/README.md

 - updateUser
 - deleteUser

-**Note:** Mercurius graphql driver was not implemented as it doesn't provide a playground interface like Apollo.
+**Note:** Mercurius graphql driver was implemented but subsequently reverted as it doesn't provide a playground interface like Apollo.
 In a live application I would suggest an app module config such as:

 ```js
 @Module({